Guce 2 adrift in Symetra Tour

-MANILA, Philippines – Clariss Guce came away with a four-under 68 in her strongest start in a long while, moving just two strokes off Slovenian Ana Belac at the start of the Carolina Golf Classic at Pinehurst No. 9 course in North Carolina Thursday.
+MANILA, Philippines — Clariss Guce scored a four-under 68 in her strongest start in a long while, standing two strokes off Slovenian Ana Belac at the start of the Carolina Golf Classic at Pinehurst No. 9 course in North Carolina Thursday.

-The daughter of a former top Filipino jockey, out to end a string of mediocre finishes, including a missed cut stint in the last Symetra event in Florida two weeks ago, shared third place with Taylord Totland, two shots off Belac, who scorched the layout's backside with a 30 for a 66, spiked by an eagle on No. 10 and four birdies, including three straight from No. 13.
+The daughter of a former top Filipino jockey, out to end a string of mediocre finishes, including a missed cut stint in the last Symetra event, shared third place with Taylord Totland.

 Dottie Ardina, however, fumbled with a 73 marred by four bogeys to drop to joint 35th in the 72-hole championship.